daviddalpiaz/bsl/03-computing.md

 - data frames
 - model objects (Mostly lists with a class of the model type.)

-If you become proficent at creating, manipulating, and accessing these objects, you will likely have succsess in STAT 432.
+If you become proficient at creating, manipulating, and accessing these objects, you will likely have success in STAT 432.

 ### Print versus Return